CSPS-EFPC-DAAN/DevOps/README.md

 **Note that participation for the entire duration of the in-class training is mandatory**.

 In addition to your classes, you will be invited to an additional learning opportunity at least once a month.
-We encourage you to attend this optional training session on April 29 & 30 :
+We encourage you to attend this optional training session :

-#### Native Cloud Development
+#### Native Cloud Development : April 29 & 30
 Learn the fundamentals of Cloud Native Technology with a focus on Kubernetes and the CNCF Ecosystem in this optional 2 day classroom training for Premium learners.

 To register, please [fill out this form](https://forms.gle/8zLsZWpTQL51b1xC6).
 Seats are limited so act fast!